Summary report

 • The future of the countryside will be linked to climate change and soil conservation, so it is important to adapt farms to future limitations.

-• The agricultural sector is starting to undergo a revolution g., higher level of innovation, technification and complexity are expected in the future, consequently so a mindset change of is required.
+• The agricultural sector is starting to undergo a revolution g., higher level of innovation, technification and complexity are expected in the future, consequently a mindset change of is required.
 It will be necessary to increase the professional profile and knowledge with more training, development of new skills, incorporating advice on the technical, bureaucratic, and financial aspects.

 • There is a need to develop more initiatives for cooperation and representation of the common interests of farmers, to generate greater income, to ensure the profitability and future sustainability of farms in the medium and long term.